-It is intended that students will be able to:
+By the end of this course, it is intended that students will be able to:

 - Identify and solve problems;

 - Organise and manage themselves;

 - Communicate effectively;

 - Use technology; and

 - Analyse and evaluate information.

 2.2.
 Intended specific outcomes

 It is intended that students will be able to do the following on successful completion of the course: